How Ash Wednesday and the Transfiguration point us toward heaven. A reflection on mortality and immortality.

 Let go of what you’re holding on to and reach out for Jesus.
 He will turn your bitterness into joy.
 Share on Twitter

-Journal your responses to these questions with this free printable.
+Journal your responses to these questions:

 - What things of this world are you clinging to with your fallen humanity?

 - How can you put aside some things of this world to care for your immortal soul?